ReimKuos/tiralab/documentation/testing.md

 ### 2nd degree

  - Quality
-    -
+    - The created pieces seem detached and chaotic, for this reason the quality can be considered poor, but not worse as there is some harmony 2/10
  - Originality
-    - They seemed to work as part chaotic part like a scale pratice for this reason the originality score is 3.5/10
+    - They seemed to work as part chaotic part like a scale pratice for this reason the originality score is 9/10
  - General
     - Alltought there was some harmony the pieces themselves seemed a bit chaotic and directionless, also the first had a duration of over 24 minutes

 ### 4th degree

+ - Quality
+    - There still exist some chaotic parts but there is greater harmony and the pieces seem more structured hence a score 4/10
+ - Originality
+    - Part chaotic and did not sound like the training data hence score 9/10
+ - General
+    - More direction and better harmony seems like an improvement

 ### 6th degree

+ - Quality
+    - As expected some chaos exist in the pieces but harmony and melodies have somewhat imporved compared to 4th degree, score is 6/10
+ - Originality
+    - Some recognizable parts have emerged, meaning some originality has been lost hence the score is 8/10
+ - General
+    - More direction and better harmony seems like an improvement (same as transition from 3rd to 4th degree)

 ### 8th degree

+ - Quality
+    - Compared to 6th degree the quality has greatly increased and number of harmonic melodies ha grown, score is 7/10
+ - Originality
+    - Some recognizable parts have emerged, meaning some originality has been lost more tha in the 6th degree hence the scoreis 7/10
+ - General
+    - Good direction and harmony, only the mediocer time creation holds the pieces back

+## Results analysis

+Results are as expected, the quality tends to increase with the degree but originality suffers

+(The test files are the current files in the created directory in from TestXDegreeY.midi)